Connoroni/week4-assignment/README.md

 The only thing I was unable to achieve that I had hoped to was in truncating the timestamp so it was formatted nicer and didn't include seconds or milliseconds.
 I did some googling and asked a friend who knows SQL but I didn't understand any of their solutions.
 It's something I hope to revisit in the next few weeks once we've done more SQL.

+NEW PROBLEM HAS EMERGED
+I can't get the deployment working and I don't know what to do.
+Everything was working fine when running on local host but now after deploying the server is giving me a 502 bad gateway error so the data from the database isn't rendering on the client site.
+Google and the render documentation haven't given me anything about how to fix a 502 error that I understand at this point, so I have no idea how to proceed.
+I'll probably get a worse mark because it doesn't work at the deadline, but could I have some guidance on this specific issue please?

 **Sources**
 Differences between different timestamp constraints - https://stackoverflow.com/questions/5876218/difference-between-timestamps-with-without-time-zone-in-postgresql
 Inserting current timestamp in a query - https://stackoverflow.com/questions/38245025/how-to-insert-current-datetime-in-postgresql-insert-query